 Louise comes from a contemporary dance background and has always been inspired by the body, its wisdom and intricacies.
 It was through a dance-related injury that she was lead onto the path of therapy work.
 She graduated in 2005 as a Shiatsu therapist through the Ealing School Of Shiatsu before also qualifying in Indian head massage and Hot Stone Therapy with Jing Advanced Massage training.

 Through working on retreats as a body practitioner, Louise has trained and worked with many great yoga teachers and practitioners from around the world.
 This inspired her to complete her own teacher training Diploma in 2007 at Yoga Vidya Gurukul in Nasik, India.
 She extended this training to encompass pregnancy yoga with Uma Dinsmore-Tuli in 2009.
-As a mother of two, she thoroughly enjoys working with mothers and mothers-to-be.
+As a mother of two, she thoroughly enjoys working with mothers and mothers-to-be and runs a variety of classes and retreats.

 Through her love of yoga and the other modalities, she has gathered a deep and diverse understanding of the physical body and how it relates to the subtle energy body.